mayank-dudhatra/Git-Task/git_task_list_04.md

    git cherry-pick <commit-hash>: This command takes the changes introduced by the commit with the specified <commit-hash> and applies those changes to your current working branch as a new commit.

-   git add . : The command stages all changes in the current directory for commit.
+   git add . : This command is used to stages all changes in the current directory for commit.

-   git cherry-pick --continue: command to resolve the conflicts and continue with the cherry-picking process.
+   git cherry-pick --continue:This command is used to resolve the conflicts and continue with the cherry-picking process.
    ```
 ---